johnmjkim/route42-app/docs/report.md

 - ViewModel
 	- What: An intermediate observable class which enables data to persist independent of fragment lifecycle and attaching listeners to data changes.
 	- Where: `ActiveMapViewModel` and `UserViewModel`
 	- Why: By storing data in a view model class, data is not deleted when views are destroyed (e.g. when the user navigates to another page, or when the phone is rotated).
-Also, by listening to changes to `LiveData` members of the view model, views can update directly to changes in persistent data stored in Firebase, through the `LiveData` class.
-This improves separation of UI layer from the data layer, as database references only exist in the view model class.
+Also, by listening to changes to `LiveData` members of the view model, views can update directly to changes in persistent data stored in Firebase, through listening to the `LiveData` class.
+This improves separation of UI layer from the data layer, as the UI is not dependent on any repository classes.

 - Multi-threading / background execution